JTSDK/jtsdk-tools/src/docs/windows/Install-DB-Tools.md

 | Description | Various database tools |

 The Database tools installation adds a small number of tools used in accessing, storing, and managing data storage activity.
-Ass additional tools are integrated, they will be added to the list.
+As additional tools are integrated, they will be added to the list.

 ## Download